 According to FAO, all continents have increased fish production.
 Since 2008, Asia has produced more farmed fish than captured fish (FAO, 2016).
-The production of cyprinids has been prevalent in world fish farming, with several carp ranking first in production. species Although the Nile tilapia ranks fourth, it is the species with great relevance worldwide.
-Brazilian fish farming is tilapias, represented by with 43%. tambaqui, with 23%, and tambacu and 15%. tambatiga, with The former contributes 35% of Brazilian fish farming production (SEBRAE, 2015).
+The production of cyprinids has been prevalent in world fish farming, with several carp species ranking first in production.
+Although the Nile tilapia ranks fourth, it is with the species great relevance worldwide.
+Brazilian fish farming is tilapias, with represented by 43%, tambaqui, with 23%, and tambacu and 15%. tambatiga, with The former contributes 35% of Brazilian fish farming production (SEBRAE, 2015).